 - The famous Gol Park Circle with a statue of Swami Vivekananda at the centre.

 The Institute has a large garden within its premises split into four quadrants with a circle at the centre.
 The four quadrants have neatly laid out lawns lined with seasonal flowers.
 The circle at the centre is nicely decorated with potted plants and the best of seasonal flowers.

 On the western corner of the garden is a statue of Swami Vivekananda in standing posture similar to the one inside the Gol Park Circle.
 A spectacular floral arrangement leads up to the statue.
 The northern side of the garden is lined with fruit trees.
 The quadrangle between the main and annexe buildings contains fruit trees.
-The southern side of the garden leads to the Institute’s Gate No. 5 and the eastern side to the International Scholars House.
+The southern side of the garden leads to Gate No. 5 of the Institute and the eastern side to the International Scholars’ House.